Your Child's Checkup: 2 Months

 There's a wide range of normal, and children develop at different rates.
 Talk to your doctor if you're concerned about your child's development.

-3. Perform a physical exam with your baby undressed.
+3. Perform a physical exam with your baby undressed while you are present.
 This will include an eye exam, listening to your baby's heart and feeling pulses, checking hips, and paying attention to your baby's movements.

 4. Update immunizations.
 Immunizations can protect infants from serious childhood illnesses, so it's important that your baby receive them on time.
 Immunization schedules can vary from office to office, so talk to your doctor about what to expect.